DeterminateSystems/nix-installer/README.md

-# The Determinate Nix Installer
+# Install Nix with flakes using the Determinate Nix Installer

 _🎉 Celebrating over 500,000 successful installations! 🎉_